 Trim Level Breakdown

-The Compass is offered in Sport, Latitude and Limited trim levels.
+The Compass is offered in Sport and Latitude trim levels.

 The Latitude adds all of the Sport's available features in addition to heated front seats, a leather-wrapped steering wheel with audio controls, a height-adjustable driver's seat and reclining rear seats.